-In the coupled formulation of the surface boundary condition, the fluxes are provided by the OASIS coupler at a frequency which is defined in the OASIS coupler, while sea and ice surface temperature, ocean and ice albedo, and ocean currents are sent to the atmospheric component.
+In the coupled formulation of the surface boundary condition, the fluxes are provided by the OASIS coupler at a frequency which is defined in the OASIS

 A generalised coupled interface has been developed.
 It is currently interfaced with OASIS 3 (key_oasis3) and does not support OASIS 42.
-It has been successfully used to interface NEMO to most of the European atmospheric GCM (ARPEGE, ECHAM, ECMWF, HadAM, LMDz), as well as to WRF (Weather Research and Forecasting Model).
+It has been successfully used to interface NEMO to most of the European atmospheric GCM (AR-PEGE, ECHAM, ECMWF, HadAM, HadGAM, LMDz), as well as to WRF (Weather Research and Forecasting Model).